0J0P0/0J0P0/ReadMe.md

 # About Me:

-🔭 I’m currently studying at UPC as Data Science and Engineering student.
+🔭 I’m currently studying at UPC as a Data Science and Engineering student.

 # Tech Stack: